LemonPy29/LemonPy29.github.io/python-for-DS/classes.md

 Suppose for example, we have a framework with models but also with data structures, and maybe some kind of plot objects.
-We would like to implement a save method to store metadata, across all of our classes, but obviously we don't want to type that method for every one of them and there is no base class in common.
+We would like to implement a save method to store metadata, across of all of our classes, but obviously we don't want to type that method for every one of them.
+Also, there is no base class in common.
+What about creating a class for this?

 ```python
 class SaveMixin: